-Disease outbreaks, the climate emergency, and conflict are hurting millions of people each year.
+Disease outbreaks, the climate emergency, and conflict are impacting millions of people each year.
 And that number is growing.
 It’s a global health crisis that affects us all, but it’s the world’s poorest people who suffer the most.

 We save lives in emergencies.
 When health services are overwhelmed, we get expert health staff to where they’re needed fast.
 We help communities prepare for future crises.